heliobentes/heliumts-docs/README.md

-# HeliumJS Documentation
+# HeliumTS Documentation

-This repository contains the source code for the official documentation of [HeliumJS](https://github.com/heliobentes/heliumjs).
+This repository contains the source code for the official documentation of [HeliumTS](https://github.com/heliobentes/heliumts/).

 ## Overview

 The documentation site is built using:

-- **HeliumJS**: The framework itself.
+- **HeliumTS**: The framework itself.
 - **React**: UI library.
 - **Vite**: Build tool.
 - **TailwindCSS**: Styling.